Harnkal/Statistical-Inference-Course-Project/1 - simExercise/simExercise.md

 In this project the exponential distribution is investigated in R and compared with the Central Limit Theorem.

-The exponential distribution can be simulated in R with rexp(n, lambda) where lambda is the rate parameter.
+It can be simulated in R with rexp(n, lambda) where lambda is the rate parameter.
 The mean of exponential distribution is 1/lambda and the standard deviation is also 1/lambda.

 The objective of this part is to answer the following questions: